Tushar1058/PaymentApp/DEPLOYMENT.md

 1. In your Railway project:
 2. Go to "Volumes" tab
 3. Create a new volume
-4. Mount it to `/app/database` and `/app/static`
+4. Mount it to `/app/database`
-5. This ensures your data persists between deployments
+   - This ensures your database persists between deployments
+   - Static files will be handled by the application

 ### 5. Domain Setup